History & Mission Statement

 Since 1995 the Playhouse has grown from 2 productions during the school year and 1 production class in the summer to a community theatre with a full season of plays and classes year round.
 The 2013-2014 season consisted of 12 productions with an attendence of over 18,000.
 Over 1,000 campers participated in 45 different summer camps.
 Our performance companies and classes during the year had 230 young people enrolled.

-In 2002, the Playhouse Board of Directors was approached by the town with the idea of enlarging to offer full length productions for adults in addition to the children's programming.
-Theatre Matthews was created and made its debut that fall with The Sound Of Music.
+In 2002, the Playhouse Board of Directors was approached by the town with the idea of expanding to offer full length productions for adults in addition to the children's programming.

 Matthews Playhouse is located in the Matthews Community Center.
 This building opened in 1907 as the town's first public school.
 The aging building faced demolition in the 1990's but the theatre found support among town residents in their desire to renovate instead of tearing down the building.
 The result is a vibrant community center that has been designated a historical landmark.
 The 360 seat auditorium and three floors of classrooms offers space for Matthews Playhouse and other community programs to thrive.